 "What is the verdict?" the woman continues.
 "When is the trial being held?"

 "I have not finished interrogating the prisoner," Sakura begins, calmly.

 "How can you not be finished!?" the Kumo woman demands.
 "What is there to interrogate, to begin with—he killed Uzumaki Naruto, one of the two jinchuuriki that we were fighting for, the boy that saved us; your teammate!"

-There is silence in the room and Sakura fears the edge of the table will break as she held onto it in her attempts to control herself.
+There is silence in the room and Sakura fears the edge of the table will break as she holds onto it in her attempts to seek control.

 "You cannot bring out your sympathy for this man," the woman continues, a bit more calmly.
 "You must set aside anything else and execute him for the greater good of this village's future."